Nikhilchopra2k/Credit-Card-analytics-dashboard-/README.md

 View KPIs (above mentioned) and trends to analyze business performance.

 Click on the navigation buttons to access different pages of the dashboard (e.g., Charts, KPIs, etc.).
+# 🔗Conclusion

+Overall Card activation rate is 57.4%
+Overall Deliquent rate is 6.07%